 Vascular disease is common and has significant impact on quality on life and life expectancy.
 Each year, over 200,000 people are diagnosed with abdominal aortic aneurysms (AAA), 700,000 people with carotid artery disease, and more than 10 million with peripheral arterial disease in the US.
 More than 600,000 patients undergo high risk vascular procedures annually to treat aortic aneurysms, carotid stenosis, and peripheral vascular disease.
 With an aging population, vascular surgery is projected to have the highest increase in healthcare demand.

-The main objective of the VISION CRN is to facilitate low-cost, high value RWE research through the creation of a national repository of linked clinical-claims analytic datasets.
+The main objective of the VISION CRN is to facilitate low-cost, high value real world evidence research through the creation of a national repository of linked clinical-claims analytic datasets.
 The second objective is to measure the safety and effectiveness of vascular devices, including predictor derivation and comparative effectiveness, the impact of provider characteristics on device outcomes, health disparities related to device use and outcomes, and the impact of medical practice guidelines and healthcare policies.

 VISION is a partnership between the SVS-PSO and MDEpiNet.
 Other partners include Abbott Vascular, Gore, BARD, BTG, Cook Medical, Medtronic, Boston Scientific, GETINGE, the FDA, and Weill Cornell Medicine.